syahrul12345/Quorum-box/README.md

 ## Deploying front end

 The frontend application is built using VueJS.
 You will have to build it first.
+NOTE: Before building the front end, please migrate all your contracts.
+You have to install dependencies if this is the first time running the front end application
 ```
 cd frontend
+npm install
 npm run build
 ```

-the `/dist/` folder should appear in the project root.
+The `/dist/` folder should appear in the project root.
 Go to the project root and execute `start.js`

 ```
 node start.js